 - Urethral plugs (blockage of urethra with a mixture of crystals or small calculi/stones and inflammatory material)

 - Bacterial infections

 Cystaid plus is a complementary feed for cats suffering from feline idiopathic cystitis.SRP £12.95 £8.23

 How do vets diagnose the cause of FLUTD?

 The initial diagnosis of FLUTD will be from your description of your cat’s symptoms, a physical examination and probably a urine sample.
-Now this can be difficult to collect, but there are special non-absorbent litters.
+Now, this can be difficult to collect, but there are special non-absorbent litters.
 This way you can collect a sample once they’ve finished.
-Ideally the vet will take a sample directly from the bladder to get the best sample for testing.
+Ideally, the vet will take a sample directly from the bladder to get the best sample for testing.

 When it firsts presents, FLUTD is often treated symptomatically as idiopathic, with a short course of antibiotics.
-However, if the signs do not respond to this treatment, or if there is recurrence, then a deeper level of diagnosis is required to identify the underlying cause.
+However, if the signs do not respond to this treatment, or if there is a recurrence, then a deeper level of diagnosis is required to identify the underlying cause.